kevinlondon/kevinlondon.github.io/_posts/2019-03-16-dont-bake-a-cake.md

 > servers with a manual review and approval step after generating the planned
 > diff.

-And, in an appendix, a comparison like:
+And, in an appendix, a comparison (which I've omitted some details from) like:

 #### Tooling Alternatives